daudix/daudix.one/content/blog/2024-10-12-zola-vs-jekyll/index.md

 }
 ```

 In this example, we have applied pixelated image rendering to an image with `#pixels` added to the image URL right after the file extension.
 Isn't that cool?
-I stole this solution from [libreivan's website](https://libreivan.com), kudos to them.
+I stole this solution from [libreivan's website](https://libreivan.com), kudos to him for that.

-Otherwise, it should all be fine.

 ## Conclusion